edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 database because of the ``pgvector`` extension.
 In order to use it in our schema, we have to activate the ``ext::pgvector`` module with ``using extension pgvector`` at the beginning of the schema file.
-This module gives us access to ``ext::pgvector::vector`` as well as few similarity functions and indexes we can use later to retrieve embeddings.
-Read our `pgvector documentation
-<https://www.edgedb.com/docs/stdlib/pgvector>`_ for more details on the
+This module gives us access to the ``ext::pgvector::vector`` data type as well as few similarity functions and indexes we can use later to retrieve embeddings.
+Read our `pgvector documentation <https://www.edgedb.com/docs/stdlib/pgvector>`_ for more details on the extension.
-extension.

 Just below that, we can start building our module by creating a new scalar type.